htr2/aws_tf/README.md

 # aws_tf
-uses terraform to create aws
-vpc with subnet, igw, route table ec2 instance with basic web server
+uses github repo with actions to create an aws setup using terraform vpc with subnet, igw, route table ec2 instance with basic web server